Updated August 28th, 2018.

 The capital city with the second highest altitude in the world, (La Paz in Bolivia is the highest!) those arriving by air may feel a little light headed as they readjust to the elevation, as well the culture of this very distinct and proud city.

 Filled with ornate Jesuit churches where locals flock to worship, picturesque plazas where old folk get their shoes shined whilst reading the daily newspaper and tree-lined pastel-coloured streets dotted with restaurants and bars, it’s a living museum and simply perfect for people watching and soaking up the culture!

 The city is also home to some great museums such as the ‘Museo Nacional’ where you can learn more about the history of Ecuador.
 Did you know that the name ‘Quito’ comes from the tribe living here more than a thousand years ago, the ‘Quitu’ people?

-Places to stay in Quito:
+Where to stay in Quito:

 The Old City: You may choose to stay in the centre of the city in downtown Quito.
 Hostels such as Secret Garden, Community Hostel and Minka Hostel are popular digs for backpackers that are within walking distance of the major colonial sites.

 By day, you can wander plazas, take in museums and take in local Quito life, stopping for a local ‘almuerzo’ (lunch) of minestres (soup for starters), rice, meat and plantains, (for main course) and postres (dessert) for only $2 USD!

 The beautiful restored cobbled street of La Ronda (meaning ring road)

-It is also the area where many backpacker hostels are located, popular places include Blue House, Amazonas, Vibes Hostel and Quito Backpackers House.
+It is also the area where many backpacker hostels are located, popular places include Blue House, Amazonas, Vibes Hostel and Quito Backpacker Guesthouse.
 You’ll find everything here from overpriced Thai and Mexican restaurants, to Irish pubs and dodgy discotecas, and happy hour seems to extend all night!

 If you are staying here, be sure to check out the cool cinema / bar / restaurant, Ocho Y Medio, which shows nightly international films, hosts artsy film festivals and showcases the occasional music concert with some cool indie bands for only $10 USD.
 This is far removed from backpackersville – you’ll be hanging out with the cool kids here!

 Things to do in Quito:

 The old city of Quito was the first ever UNESCO World Heritage site and for good reason.
 From the impressive Plaza Grande, to the Quito Basilica, wandering from street to street, stopping to get your shoes shined on the street side or pausing to enjoy a snack of ‘maiz cancha’ roasted choclo; soaking up the atmosphere of this Ecuador’s colonial centre-piece is a perfect first day in Quito.

 Get lost in the Old City!

 An interesting place to explore the recent history of Quito, this well-presented and well-maintained museum is a great place to while away an afternoon and learn more about what makes Quiteños so proud of their fascinating city.
 Entrance $3 USD.

 Quiteños claim that this is the most beautiful Jesuit church in Ecuador, or perhaps even the whole of South America – and they may be correct!
 Gazing into the mirror at the head of the altar offers mesmerizing views of the ornate gold ceiling and intricate stained glass windows.

 The beautiful intricate ceiling of the Compañīa Church.

 A short climb from the old city, this bold neo-Gothic Basilica (the largest in the Americas!) offers an impressive panorama of the city.
 Arrive before 4pm to ensure you can climb the church towers (which close earlier than the church) which offer the best views.

 Daily tours leave from Community Hostel at 10:30am.
 The tour is free (tips appreciated) and takes you to the best places around the old city, a great way to get introduced to the area.
 Highlights include a stop at the market, churches, and plazas of the old city, plus a visit to a chocolate shop!

 At the top of the mountain, you can wander around and feel like you have entered a national park, gaze down in awe at the amazing scope of this huge city and try to spot the top of Cotopaxi volcano through the rolling mist.

 Amazing views of the city from the teleferico!

 An impressive line-up of entertainment hits Quito’s main theatre every week, everything from concerts to comedies and pantomimes.
 Pick up a program at the theatre and get brushing up on your Spanish if you want to understand a thing that’s going on.

 The thing is… they got it wrong.
 The equator is actually 250 yards from here, where you’ll find an interesting crater and no monument!
 Despite being geographically inaccurate, the Mitad del Mundo makes for an interesting day with demonstrations about different hemispheres, including the way water flushes and eggs boil.

 Ecuador = Equator!

 There are many places in Quito to take Spanish lessons, one of the most memorable being the Banana Spanish School which as well as teaching you the grammar tables, gives you free plàtanos!
 Lessons start from just $7.50 USD / hour for one-on-one private lessons or $6 USD / hour for group tuition.

 Learn Spanish on a One Month Travel & Study Program in Ecuador!